Wall Street Week Ahead: Lower rates could boost housing stocks, but risks remain | MarketScreener

-After underperforming in 2018, the PHLX Housing Index <.HGX> is up about 30% for the year so far, roughly double the year-to-date gain of the benchmark S&P 500.
+After underperforming in 2018, the PHLX Housing Index is up about 30% for the year so far, roughly double the year-to-date gain of the benchmark S&P 500 index.

 Mortgage rates have been declining with U.S. Treasury debt yields, and the outlook for interest rates suggests further easing after the Federal Reserve lowered rates last month and indicated it could cut again this year, depending on data.